alejandromartigarcia1-collab/Active-Directory-Linux/README.md

 # 🤝 SPRINT 4 — Domain Trust

-> **Goal:** Establish a **forest trust** between two separate Samba Active Directory domains (`lab12.lan` and `lab120.lan`).
-This allows users from one domain to authenticate and access resources in the other, enabling cross-domain collaboration while keeping each domain administratively independent.
+> **Goal:** Establish a **bidirectional forest trust** between two completely independent Samba Active Directory domains — `lab12.lan` (our original DC from Sprint 1) and a new domain `lab120.lan` (a second DC set up specifically for this sprint).
+A forest trust allows users from either domain to authenticate and access resources in the other domain, enabling cross-organizational collaboration without merging the two domains into one.

 <br>